Seagate/TCGstorageAPI/README.md

 #### Ubuntu 18.04

-From the terminal, change directory to tcgstorageapi.
+From the terminal, link gmake to make by running "sudo ln -s /usr/bin/make /usr/bin/gmake".
+Change directory to tcgstorageapi.

 Run the command "python setup.py opensea" to build the openseachest libraries.
 After the command completes, run "python setup.py build" to build the pysed library.